werf/werf/docs/pages/documentation/quickstart.md

 werf version
 ```

-## Prepare your Kubernetes and Docker Registry
+## Prepare your Kubernetes and container registry

-You should have access to the Kubernetes cluster and be able to push images to your Docker Registry.
-Docker Registry should also be accessible from the Kubernetes cluster to pull images.
+You should have access to the Kubernetes cluster and be able to push images to your container registry.
+The container registry should also be accessible from the Kubernetes cluster to pull images.

-If your Kubernetes and Docker Registry are running already:
+If your Kubernetes and container registry are running already:

- 1. Perform the standard docker login procedure into your Docker Registry from your host.
+ 1. Perform the standard docker login procedure into your container registry from your host.
  2. Make sure your Kubernetes cluster is accessible from your host (if the `kubectl` tool is already set up and running, then `werf` will also work just fine).

 <br>

-Or use one of the following instructions to set up the local Kubernetes cluster and Docker Registry in your OS:
+Or use one of the following instructions to set up the local Kubernetes cluster and container registry in your OS:

 <div class="details">
 <a href="javascript:void(0)" class="details__summary">Windows</a>